PanoSight · Framework · How Clarity Returns

 Where a choice actually comes from.

-• External: approval, fear, urgency, “what should I do?”
+• External: approval, fear, urgency, “What will they think?”

 In other words: clarity isn’t a vibe.
 It’s restored optionality.
 When degrees of freedom return, you can act with dignity — not adrenaline.